 SSR2 Recommendation 27: Algorithm Rollover

 27.1.
-PTI operations should update the DPS to facilitate the transition from one digital signature algorithm to another, including an anticipated transition from the RSA digital signature algorithm to ECDSA or to future post-quantum algorithms, which will create a more resilient DNS while providing the same or greater security
+PTI operations should update the DPS to allow the transition from one digital signature algorithm to another, including an anticipated transition from the RSA digital signature algorithm to another algorithm that provides the same or greater security and preserves or improves the resilience of the DNS.

 27.2.
 As root DNSKEY algorithm rollover is a very complex and sensitive process, PTI operations should work with other root zone partners and the global community to develop a consensus plan for future root DNSKEY algorithm rollovers, taking into consideration the lessons learned from the first root KSK rollover in 2018.